1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 In other words, what does this all mean and why does it mean that?

-Of course, questions of this sort have been asked millions of times by millions of humans over thousands of years.
+Of course, questions of this sort have been asked millions of times by millions of humans over millennia.
 And over the same period of time, many people have come up with some pretty interesting answers.
-Some of them have withstood the test of time and gone on to become extremely popular, even to the point of turning into religions and philosophies.
+Some of them have even withstood the test of time and gone on to become extremely popular, even to the point of turning into religions and philosophies.

-Most of the religious or philosophical or poetic ideas were based on some pretty big assumptions.
-And they hadn't followed any sort of rigorous process to get to their conclusions.
-Most of them appeared to rely on just intuitions or emotions.
+Most of the religious or philosophical or poetic ideas rely on some pretty big assumptions.
+And very often there isn't any sort of a rigorous process to get to their conclusions.
+As a consequence, there is often a lot of inconsistency in them.
+Not only that, but many of those ideas have been proven incorrect over time.

-I wanted to find honest, defensible answers to those questions, based on rigorous, stepwise analysis, all the way from the ground up.
-No shortcuts, no leaps of faith, no hand waving, no opinions, no popularity contests.
+I wanted to find honest, defensible answers to these questions, based on well-established evidence and rigorous, stepwise analysis, all the way from the ground up.
+No shortcuts, leaps of faith, hand waving, or dogma.

 A tall order, to be sure.
 Scary even.
 But once it popped into my head, it became an obsession.

-It took quite a while to find and compile answers to these questions that could meet my criteria.
+It took quite a while to find and compile answers to these questions that could meet my, admittedly stringent, criteria.

-What surprised me was that pretty much everything I wanted already existed.
-Some of it was even widely known, while some things were somewhat obscure or too new.
-I had to add only a couple of pieces that were missing, organize everything systematically and apply what I would call the “engineering sensibility” to the whole collection to make everything fit nicely together and make sense together.
+What surprised me was that much of what I sought already existed.
+Some concepts were widely known, while others were obscure or emerging.
+Many of the ideas turned out to have been developed only in the last couple of decades.
+I needed to add only a few missing pieces and apply what I call the "engineering sensibility" to organize everything systematically, making it all fit together into a comprehensive and coherent framework.

 As I got deeper into it, I kept discovering even deeper insights.
 Things that previously looked fuzzy started to become clearer.
 New avenues kept opening up, which led to further clarity as well as further richness of understanding.
 I even discovered that I knew things I didn’t know I knew!